Recruit missing talent: resources for tackling diversity on your board

 4. Can you help us to help boards diversify?

 The lack of diversity in governance isn't a new problem.
-Governors have been wringing their hands over it for decades.
-And yet despite all the time, research and initiatives dedicated to this, too many boards still struggle to reflect the true diversity in their communities or the wider population.
+Yet despite all the time, research and initiatives dedicated to this issue, many boards still struggle to reflect the true diversity in their communities and the wider population.

 What is diversity?

-When we talk about diversity, we're talking about all protected characteristics:
+When we talk about diversity, we're talking about all the 'protected characteristics':

 • Sex